Use Microsoft Entra pod-managed identities in AKS (Preview)

 Note

-The "POD_IDENTITY_NAME" has to be a valid DNS subdomain name as defined in RFC 1123.
+The "POD_IDENTITY_NAME" has to be a valid Domain Name System (DNS) subdomain name as defined in RFC 1123.

 When you assign the pod-managed identity by using pod-identity add, the Azure CLI attempts to grant the Managed Identity Operator role over the pod-managed identity (IDENTITY_RESOURCE_ID) to the cluster identity.

-Azure will create an AzureIdentity resource in your cluster representing the identity in Azure, and an AzureIdentityBinding resource which connects the AzureIdentity to a selector.
-You can view these resources with
+Azure creates an AzureIdentity resource in your cluster representing the identity in Azure, and an AzureIdentityBinding resource that connects the AzureIdentity to a selector.
+You can view these resources by running the following command:

 kubectl get azureidentity -n $POD_IDENTITY_NAMESPACE